amorist/awesome/README.md

 - [mixn/carbon-now-cli](https://github.com/mixn/carbon-now-cli) - 🎨 Beautiful images of your code — from right inside your terminal.
 - [electron/forge](https://github.com/electron/forge) - :electron: A complete tool for building and publishing Electron applications
 - [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.
-- [data-observe/datav](https://github.com/data-observe/datav) - A fully customizable and programmable observability platform with native support for OpenTelemetry.  :unicorn: You can view metrics, traces, and logs in one place and correlate them seamlessly.
-Datav
+- [data-observe/datav](https://github.com/data-observe/datav) - :unicorn: Fully Customizable and programmable observability platform.  :unicorn: Monitor any applications using OpenTelemetry, eBPF and clickhouse.  🚀 Aggregate metrics on traces and logs to get a rel
 - [nocodb/nocodb](https://github.com/nocodb/nocodb) - 🔥 🔥 🔥 Open Source Airtable Alternative
 - [doczjs/docz](https://github.com/doczjs/docz) - ✍ It has never been so easy to document your things!
 - [microsoft/vscode-pull-request-github](https://github.com/microsoft/vscode-pull-request-github) - GitHub Pull Requests for Visual Studio Code